IndrajeetPatil/statsExpressions/README.md

 -   to provide statistical expressions (pre-formatted in-text statistical results) for plotting functions.

-Currently, it can be used to-

-Carry out statistical tests from different statistical approaches: <br>
-✅ parametric <br> ✅ non-parametric <br> ✅ robust <br> ✅ Bayesian

-Simultaneously get details from both: <br> 🧪 hypothesis-testing <br> 🧮 estimation

-# Statement of Need

 Statistical packages exhibit substantial diversity in terms of their syntax and expected input type.
 This can make it difficult to switch from one statistical approach to another.
 For example, some functions